mkner/visual-environmental-perception-for-autonomous-vehicles/README.md

 - Evaluate the validity of output from 2D object detectors with semantic segmentation
 - Calculate minimal distance to impact by determining how far obstacles are from the autonomous vehicle
 - Use approximate dimensions of objects to further validate predicted categories from semantic segmentation
-- Find possible unknown obstacles previously unidentified or unclassified as objects to avoid potential collisions
-- Suggest possible metrics to gauge and predict the reliably of the semantic validation.